ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/1-webgpu-fundamentals.md

 WebGPU is the successor to WebGL, a well-adopted modern API standard for interfacing with GPUs.

+WebGPU offers the following benefits:

+* Improved compatibility with modern GPUs.
+* Support for general-purpose GPU computations.
+* Fast operations.
-WebGPU offers improved compatibility with modern GPUs, support for general-purpose GPU computations, faster operations, and access to more advanced GPU features.
-It is designed to provide a unified access to GPUs, that is both GPU vendor-agnostic and OS-agnostic.
+* Access to advanced GPU features.
+* Unified access to GPUs, which is both GPU vendor-agnostic and OS-agnostic.

-WebGPU is a Render Hardware Interface built on top of various backend APIs such as Vulkan, DirectX, and Metal - though this does depend on the operating system.
+WebGPU is a render hardware interface built on top of various backend APIs such as Vulkan, DirectX, and Metal, though this is OS-dependent.

 WebGPU is available through web browsers using the webgpu.h header file.